Sterling silver requires frequent cleaning to keep it shiny and

 soft cloth and put it in a resealable plastic bag.
 This seals out the

-air to help prevent future tarnishing. - You can
+air to help prevent future tarnishing.

 use sterling silver polish and dips as an alternative to this cleaning